hud9925/EEB382-Barcoding/README.md

 # EEB382-Barcoding
-Barcoded Data From Fish Samples in Toronto
+Barcoded Data for "Barcoding Assignment" in EEB382, (Collected From Fish Samples in Toronto)